Controlled rehearsal proof

 Video not loading?
 Watch on Loom

-This is a controlled proof walkthrough.
+This is a controlled rehearsal proof walkthrough.
 It does not claim hosted enforcement, production/customer governance, automatic approval, automatic merge, billing-grade cost, or measured savings.

 What the walkthrough proves